Sohdes/Real-Time-3D-Hand-Gesture-Recognition/README.md

 ## Overview

-This project implements a vision-based **Human-Computer Interaction (HCI)** system that recognizes hand gestures from webcam input in real time.
+This project implements a vision-based **Human-Computer Interaction (HCI)** system for real-time hand gesture recognition using webcam input.

-Instead of processing raw images directly, the system extracts 3D hand landmarks using MediaPipe Hands.
-The extracted landmark coordinates are converted into numerical feature vectors and classified using a lightweight PyTorch neural network.

-The final application provides real-time gesture recognition with a Streamlit-based interface displaying the camera feed, detected gesture, confidence score, and corresponding command.
+The system extracts 3D hand landmarks using MediaPipe Hands and classifies gestures using a lightweight PyTorch neural network.
+A Streamlit interface provides real-time visualization of the camera feed, detected gesture, confidence score, and control command.

-## Features

-- Real-time hand detection from webcam input
-- 3D hand landmark extraction using MediaPipe Hands
-- Geometric feature extraction from hand landmarks
-- Neural network-based gesture classification
-- Confidence score estimation
-- Real-time visualization using Streamlit

 ## Supported Gestures

-The system recognizes three predefined gestures:

 | Gesture | Command |
 |---|---|